 Anna Mozart disappeared at some point.
 In a 1915 ad the theatre had become the Brooks Theatre.
 By February 1916 it had become the Strand, a film house, opening with Sarah Bernhardt in "Jeanne Dore," a 1915 release.
 Despite the name changes, there are still references well into 1916 calling it the Mozart Theatre Building.
 It's still called the Strand (at least on the back and one side) in 1917 and later photos.

 The theatre ended its life as the Grand in 1946.
 Its last chapter involved showing first run films from Russia and Europe.
 Herb Rosener was the last operator.
-The building was owned by the eastate of George Walker.
+The building was owned by the estate of George Walker.
+Thanks to Ken McIntyre for finding the April 4, 1946 L.A.
+Times article for a post on the Photos of Los Angeles Facebook page.

 Status: It was demolished in 1946 to provide additional parking for the Robinson's department store.
 There's now a mixed use building on the site with a Whole Foods on the ground floor and housing above.